drbfraser/HHA-HaitiHospital/README.md

 ## Prettier Setup

 We use prettier as our code formatter.
 The repo provides a prettier config to unify our styles.
-Prettier is ran automatically on staged files whenever code is committed.
+Prettier is run automatically on staged files whenever code is committed.

 - Install Prettier as a VSCode extension
 - Navigate to the root directory